 About the doctor:

-Dr. Anjaiah is an Orthopedist in Kothapet, Hyderabad and has an experience of 22 years in this field.
+Dr. Anjaiah is a reputed Orthopedic doctor in Hyderabad with an experience of 22 years in this field.
 Dr. Anjaiah practices at Sai Sanjeevini Hospitals in Kothapet, Hyderabad.
 He completed MBBS from Osmania Medical College, Hyderabad in 1991 and MS – Orthopaedics from Osmania Medical College, Hyderabad in 1994.
+All his patients trust him with their bones and also their lives.
+So Book your Appointment now.

 About the hospital: